Programs and Requirements

 - An online completed Application for Admission to the Graduate School, on which the student should indicate food science as the major.

 - A $90.00 non-refundable application fee.
-Application fee waivers are not available.
+The School of Food Sciences does not have application fee waivers available.

 - Submit unofficial transcripts from all colleges and universities attended.
 If the transcripts are not in English, an unofficial copy of the transcript in the applicant’s native language, along with its English translation, is acceptable.
 These transcripts should be uploaded through the online application.
 It is important to note that once the transcripts are submitted, they become part of the official Graduate School application file and cannot be returned or transferred.
 Foreign Credential and Transcript Evaluation is not required.